 Welcome to the Math Club’s Guide to Undergraduate Life!
 If you’re here, you are probably a current or prospective undergraduate interested in mathematics.
 Princeton is a great place to do math.
-The department is relatively large, including 65 faculty members, 66 graduate students, and 73 undergraduate math majors.
+The department is relatively large, including 99 faculty and researchers, 72 graduate students, and 71 undergraduate math majors.
 Due to associations with students and faculty in other departments, the greater math community is even larger.

 The close-knit undergraduate community includes students with academic interests ranging from algebraic number theory to finance economics, and personal interests ranging from rowing to juggling.
 Whatever your own interests, we’re sure you’ll find some people who share them!
 Poke around the Guide, drop by some of our events, and feel free to get in touch!

 The Guide contains detailed descriptions of the Club’s activities, as well as advice about the issues most important to undergraduates in the department.
 For ease of browsing, it is broken down into the following sections:

 - Course Guide.
 General overviews of each of the major sub-fields of mathematics, as well as detailed descriptions of the courses in that area and advice on which courses to take—and in what order.